-In an Eastside town distinguished primarily for its high-end dining (Cafe Juanita) and its low (Spud Fish and Chips), Brix Wine Cafe lands somewhere in the middle with the force of an answered prayer.
-Brix delivers portobello Napoleon, baby back ribs, grilled ancho-chili skirt steaks, and terrific fontina-glazed hanger steak sandwiches that folks crave and would pay much more dearly for than they are asked to do here.
-And though the headliner may be wine—well-chosen, available in flights, and starring some great Washington state selections—the food plays more than just a supporting role.
-It’s all to be enjoyed in a curvaceous blond room lined with windows in the Juanita Village development.
+In Kirkland, a town distinguished primarily for its high-end dining (Cafe Juanita) and its uber casual (hello, new Shake Shack), Brix Wine Cafe lands somewhere in the middle with the force of an answered prayer.
+Its kitchen delivers warm broccoli salad, seared scallops, grilled ancho chile sirloin steaks, and terrific truffle fries that folks crave and would pay much more dearly for than they are asked to do here.
+And though the headliner may be wine—well chosen, available in flights, and starring some great Washington state selections—the food plays more than just a supporting role.
+It’s all to be enjoyed in a curvaceous room lined with windows in the Juanita Village development.

-In passing a tire factory, a trip to this South Park destination might not bring to mind the cobblestone streets of Paris's own left bank.
-But tuck into the microstudio-size wine bar-slash-shop and gaze upon the old world, naturally produced French bottles lining the walls and suddenly the name makes sense.
+A trip to this South Park destination near a tire factory might not bring to mind the cobblestone streets of Paris’s own Left Bank.
+But tuck into the microstudio-size wine-bar-slash-shop and gaze upon the old-world, naturally produced French bottles lining the walls and suddenly the name makes sense.
 That wall, plus a tiny bar with lots of records and a nook with padded seats, all come together to create genuinely charming digs.
 Wines are affordable—bottles generally run $10 to $25—and are accompanied by tasting notes and a Spotify playlist.
 And while you can talk low-intervention gamay at Left Bank, you can also grab a $3 Rainier or a $5 house red—you know, like the neighborhood bar it is.

-There’s nothing else like it downtown: no other place casual enough for dropping in, festive enough for an occasion, visible enough to remain on the radar, and proffering a vast menu of populist comfort foods rigorously embellished by mayo and melted cheese.
-We’re talking pastas, sandwiches (a very nice breaded shrimp and pickled fennel number), salads, and pizza; evenings, there’s a grandma’s kitchen full of comforting mains.
-And wine, rivers of it, is offered in flights or 80–plus by–the–glass selections, with cheeses or with nosh trios you assemble yourself.
-Nothing rises above the culinarily predictable, but sitting in the soaring glass–skinned chamber centrally anchored by a massive tower of wine, amid the clattering urban jumble of shoppers and theatergoers and business folk at Fourth and University—you feel you’ve located the beating heart of downtown.
-The more rustic Woodinville original and the more suburban Kirkland and Bellevue branches cater to families and gambolers at a more relaxed pace.
+There’s nothing else like it downtown: no other place casual enough for dropping in, festive enough for an occasion, visible enough to remain on the radar, and proffering a vast menu of comfort foods rigorously embellished by mayo and melted cheese.
+We’re talking pastas, sandwiches, salads, and pizza, plus a few meaty mains.
+And wine, rivers of it, is offered in flights or 80-plus by-the-glass selections, with cheeses or food trios you assemble yourself.
+Sitting in the soaring glass-skinned chamber centrally anchored by a massive tower of wine, amid the clattering urban jumble of shoppers and theatergoers and business folk at Fourth and University, you feel you’ve located the beating heart of downtown.
+The rustic Woodinville original and the suburban Bellevue branch cater to families and gadabouts at a more relaxed pace.

-Natural wine is but one of the myriad charms of this retro stand-alone building on Fremont Avenue starts each day with impeccable coffee and aspirationally approachable bowls of porridge with kimchi, avocado, and a runny egg, or lentils and greens with garlic toast.
-Tartines dominate later in the day, as lingering patrons turn their attention from macchiato to minimally manipulated rosé or gamay—a bottle shop occupies the area by the door.
-Everything about this place makes you want to linger, but Vif closes by 7pm most nights (and has a “no laptop” policy on weekend).
+Natural wine is but one of the myriad charms of this retro stand-alone building on Fremont Avenue.
+Vif starts each day with impeccable coffee and aspirationally approachable bowls of porridge with kimchi, avocado, and a runny egg, or lentils and greens with garlic toast.
+Tartines dominate later on, as lingering patrons turn their attention from macchiato to minimally manipulated rosé or gamay—a bottle shop occupies the area by the door.
+Everything about this place makes you want to linger, but Vif closes by 7pm most nights (and has a “no laptop” policy on weekends).
 Thursday and Friday evenings stretch on a little longer for “Bar Vif.”
 Owners Shawn Mead and Lauren Feldman will also bring their particular magic to Beacon Hill.
 A bottle shop and wine bar, Petite Soif, will open in November with an evening small-plate menu.